 End Sub

-Run this code and you will get the result of all the user-defined date formats in the Excel message box that you provided here.
+Run this code and get the result of all the user-defined date formats in the Excel message box that you provided here.

 Format function can convert time with user-defined formats.
 Characters such as h, n, s, am and pm are usually used to create custom time formats.